Globus Auth API Reference

 scope |

-Plus-separated or space-separated set of permissions that the application requests. |
+Space-separated set of permissions that the application requests. |

 Identifies the access that your application is requesting.
 The values passed in this parameter inform the consent screen that is shown to the user and the number of access tokens returned. |